Tips for Startups on how to be more productive at work

 9. Think Parkinson’s Law

-For example, when given a task and a three-day deadline, people will tend to work on it for three days, regardless of whether the task really needs three days or an hour.
+For example, when given a task and a three-day deadline, people will tend to work on it for three days, regardless of whether the task needs three days or an hour.

 One way to manage time on product development is to chop the deadline in half, eliminate distractions, focus on your goal, and ship your product.